dosu0/Survivio/README.md

 2) Install [Cmake](https://cmake.org/download/) (if you havent already)

-3) clone this repository anywhere:
+3) In the terminal write (to clone the repository on your computer):

         git clone https://github.com/Fenex330/Survivio.git

+4) Make a directory called "build" within the Survivio directory (either through the terminal or your file explorer)

-4) In the terminal write (or use cmake gui to configure and generate native build files):
+5) Then write (or use cmake gui to configure and generate native build files):

         mkdir Survivio/build/
         cd Survivio/build/